preloadPeople harvest tea leaves on rolling hills planted with tea plants overlooking forested mountains.

 • Why visit in June?
 The birth of summer and the reawakening of the city.

 Wander the districts of Kreuzberg, Neukölln, and Friedrichshain and explore the eclectic backstreet cafes, bars, and restaurants.
-Running the gamut from ultra chic to ultra grimy, each is unique.
+Each is unique, running the gamut from ultra chic to ultra grimy.

 For something different, celebrate the official start of summer at the free Fête de la Musique festival on June 21st.
 Bands turn city streets into mini music venues and if you play an instrument, you can play on stage.
 While walking tours offer on-the-ground insights into the city’s tragic past and magic renaissance.
 Perhaps nowhere is that better encapsulated than at the East Side Gallery.